gammasoft71/Examples_wxWidgets/src/HelloWorlds/wxWidgetsHelloWorld/README.md

 # wxWidgetsHelloWorld

-The classic first application wxWidgets "Hello World".
+The classic first application HelloWorld presented as skeleton by wxWidgets.

 ## Source